 “This expansion is about making fresh produce attainable, affordable and part of everyday life for every shopper.
 By working with Field & Fork Network to expand the availability of Double Up Food Bucks NY, we’re investing in the long-term well-being of the communities we serve and delivering on our core commitment to help people feed and care for themselves and their families.”

-Field & Fork Network and Northeast Grocery have launched a targeted awareness campaign to ensure SNAP shoppers in the new counties know DUFBNY is available, understand how it works and feel confident using it.
-The effort includes outreach through community partners and ambassadors, digital and social media, in-store signage and public relations efforts continuing through the summer.
+Field & Fork Network and Northeast Grocery have launched an awareness campaign to ensure SNAP shoppers in the new counties know DUFBNY is available, understand how it works and feel confident using it.

 [RELATED: Northeast Grocery Taps Grocery TV To Elevate In-Store Experience]